JackKohli/Skibidi-emu/readme.md

 # skibidi-emu
 #### Video Demo:  <URL HERE>
 #### Description: Chip-8 interpreter written in C using SDL2 as an abstraction layer for IO.
+Name was a joke to start with and I never bothered changing it.
 #### USAGE: From command line run {path to compiled skibidi-emu} {rom path} {rom type}

 Note: roms must be Chip-8 compatible. rom type will usually be normal, but roms designed for the ETI 660 computer will not work unless rom type is "ETI"

-#### The Source
+## The Source
 The basis of this chip-8 interpreter is a well known document (at least as far as Chip-8 is concerned) - "Cowgod's Chip-8 Technical Reference v1.0" currently available at http://devernay.free.fr/hacks/chip8/C8TECH10.HTM \
 This document describes the technical requirements to run a Chip-8 program.
-#### The Spec
+## The Spec
-Chip-8 computers have 4096 bytes of memory where program data is stored, 16 1-byte registers (denoted Vx where x is the index of the register), a 2-byte register called I, a 1-byte each sound timer and delay timer register that decrement at 60Hz, the 2-byte (as it has to be able to index 0 to 4095) program counter, the stack which consists of 16 2-byte values to store addresses, and the stack pointer that keeps track of the index of the top of the stack.\
+Chip-8 computers have 4096 (for reasons you'll see later we allocate 4111) bytes of memory where program data is stored, 16 1-byte registers (denoted Vx where x is the index of the register), a 2-byte register called I, a 1-byte each sound timer and delay timer register that decrement at 60Hz, the 2-byte (as it has to be able to index 0 to 4095) program counter, the stack which consists of 16 2-byte values to store addresses, and the stack pointer that keeps track of the index of the top of the stack.\
 Typically, there would be 16 keys for input, which I have mapped to keys on a modern computer (qwerty) keyboard as shown below.
 #### KEYMAP:
     KEYBOARD        =       INPUT